CPK Insurance

-Updated March 31, 2026
+Updated July 6, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

-Commercial Umbrella Insurance in North Charleston
+About Commercial Umbrella Insurance in North Charleston, SC

 In South Carolina, this coverage works as excess liability protection above your underlying commercial auto, general liability, and employers liability policies, so it is triggered only after those primary limits are used up.
 That structure is important in a state with a high overall climate risk rating, very high hurricane exposure, high flooding risk, and high severe-storm risk, because a single incident can create a lawsuit that pushes past the limits of the base policy.
 The coverage can also include broader coverage for certain claims, defense costs coverage, worldwide liability coverage, and aggregate limits, depending on the form and endorsements you buy.
-South Carolina does not publish a separate state mandate for umbrella coverage in the data provided, but businesses should still review how the policy interacts with any required underlying limits, especially commercial auto minimums of $25,000/$50,000/$25,000 and workers compensation rules for employers with 4 or more employees.
+South Carolina does not publish a separate state mandate for umbrella coverage, but businesses should still review how the policy interacts with any required underlying limits, especially commercial auto minimums and workers compensation rules for employers with 4 or more employees.
 The South Carolina Department of Insurance regulates the market, so policy wording, endorsements, and carrier filings can vary by insurer.
 For businesses in coastal counties, manufacturing sites, healthcare groups, retail centers, lodging operations, and construction firms, the key question is whether the umbrella sits cleanly over the policies you already have and whether it extends far enough to address a catastrophic claim without leaving a gap in commercial liability limits.

 Coverage Included